-In accordance with Bye-law 87 of the Company's Bye-Laws, Mr. Lim Toon, Dr. Lui King Man and Mr. Cui Liguo will retire by rotation at the forthcoming annual general meeting.
+In accordance with Bye-law 87 of the Company's Bye-Laws, Dr Yin Yen-liang, Dr. Lam Sek Kong and Dr. Meng Xingguo will retire by rotation at the forthcoming annual general meeting.
 All of the above retiring Directors, being eligible, offer themselves for re-election at the forthcoming annual general meeting.
-The remaining Directors of the Company continue in office.
+The remaining Directors of the Company